 Like most recipes, over time, we create many different versions of the same dish.
 As mentioned above, this version is vegan.

 For a pescatarian version, you can add fish sauce or salted shrimp.
 If you can’t handle the spice, make it a sweet and sour version of musaengchae by adding more sugar and vinegar.

-Musaengchae is the closest Korean banchan in flavour to kimchi, so it’s a great alternative if you need one.
+Musaengchae is the closest Korean banchan in flavour to kimchi without the fermentation process, so it’s a great alternative if you need one.
 They both have this signature Korean red but musaengchae, unlike kimchi, is not fermented.

 What Does Korean Radish Taste Like?

 The quintessential flavour of any radish is that it is peppery and sometimes even a little spicy.
 The different types of radishes have varying levels of peppery flavours.

 Korean radishes also have a hint of sweetness, and when braised or added to soup, they are very sweet!